Motorcycle Touring in Dubai & Oman. Perhaps it’s on your radar, and you wish to learn more. Then this article has reached the right person. Follow me.

 Far to the north, the Musandam Peninsula in the Sultanate is at its most stunning.
 Here, the Hajar Mountains tumble into the ultramarine waters of the Arabian Gulf in fjord-like coves and valleys.
 Creating sublime natural swimming pools known as wadis – the same name given to the cool turquoise lagoons dotted throughout Oman’s desert canyons.

-But what about motorcycle touring in Dubai & Oman?
+But what about adventure motorcycle touring in Dubai & Oman?

 If you picture the Middle East as one giant flat desert/oil field.
 With nothing but sand and straight roads, that image definitely doesn’t describe Oman.

-While Dubai serves mostly as a pit stop and thoroughfare for moto-touring, Oman offers two-wheeled thrills of the highest order.
+While Dubai serves mostly as a pit stop and thoroughfare for moto-touring, Oman offers combustion engines and two-wheeled thrills of the highest order.

 Carved into its mountainous spine are thousands of kilometers of pristine paved roads and rarely-explored side routes.
-That sweep twist and glide through a country of sun-weathered canyons, precarious passes, towering dunes, and jewel-like oases.
+That sweep twists and glides through a country of sun-weathered canyons, precarious passes, towering dunes, and jewel-like oases.

 Dubai and Oman are among the most traveler-friendly places in the Arab region.
 But there are a few things first-time visitors should be aware of.

-INTRODUCTION TO DUBAI (before you go motorcycle touring.)
+INTRODUCTION TO DUBAI (before you go adventure motorcycle touring.)

 The stereotypical image of Dubai is a billionaire developer’s paradise on steroids.
 A glittering artificial oasis overlooking a manicured coast complete with artificial islands,